anjanaN/hello-world/README.md

 # hello-world
 My first repository

-My name is Anjana and I'm learning how to use GitHub.
+My name is Anjana and I'm learning how to use GitHub for the first time.